tarwn/lessthandot-hugo/blogs/content/posts/2009-07-06-how-to-copy-data-append-data-into-files.md

 Server: Msg 15281, Level 16, State 1, Procedure xp_cmdshell, Line 1

-SQL Server blocked access to procedure &#8216;sys.xp\_cmdshell' of component &#8216;xp\_cmdshell' because this component is turned off as part of the security configuration for this server.
-A system administrator can enable the use of &#8216;xp\_cmdshell' by using sp\_configure.
-For more information about enabling &#8216;xp_cmdshell', see “Surface Area Configuration” in SQL Server Books Online.
+SQL Server blocked access to procedure 'sys.xp\_cmdshell' of component 'xp\_cmdshell' because this component is turned off as part of the security configuration for this server.
+A system administrator can enable the use of 'xp\_cmdshell' by using sp\_configure.
+For more information about enabling 'xp_cmdshell', see “Surface Area Configuration” in SQL Server Books Online.

 To enable xp_cmdshell execute the following code